MiniMax-M2.5

 Capabilities

 MiniMax-M2.5 is strongest in long-context reasoning, software engineering tasks, and structured answer generation for multi-step workflows.
-Official release notes and model assets emphasize gains in coding and analytical evaluations relative to the previous M2 generation.
+Official release notes emphasize gains in coding, search, tool use, and office-style evaluations relative to the previous M2.1 generation.

 It is also well suited to retrieval-heavy assistants where the ability to reason across large context windows is operationally important.